 If you made a goal to increase muscle mass, you would likely seek the services of a personal trainer.
 If your goal is to eat healthier?
 Maybe a nutritionist.
-When the goal is to be committed to smart charitable donations you want to enlist the likes of your lawyer, accountant, and/or financial advisor.
+When the goal is to be committed to smart charitable donations, you’ll want to enlist the likes of your lawyer, accountant, and/or financial advisor.
 Seek out a professional who has experience working with nonprofits, the tax code, and strategies for intelligent giving.
 This pro can and should be able to help you put your plan into action.

 (This tip also applies to practicing charitable giving through your estate plan—something you should definitely hire an estate planning lawyer for to make sure the estate plan is properly, legally executed.)

 Focus efforts / limit charitable targets.

 Smart charitable giving means a vested commitment toward a cause or organization’s advancement, as well as financially beneficial tax deductions for you.
 Unlike investments where the general advice is to diversity to reduce risk, in the realm of charitable giving the opposite may well be true.
 You may well receive the greatest “return” by concentrating your giving on a fewer, rather than more, organizations.
 Consider giving to two or three nonprofits to magnify your impact.